 - Content affects how designers approach a project.
 So speak to designers after iterating and approval processes are done.

 - Provide visual references and ideas on graphics and tables and not just words so that the designer can find the best fit for the various media.

 - Deliver reliable customer experiences to the designer so that competitive results can stand out.
 The excellent customer experience helps to strengthen the message and keep the brand consistent.

-- Positive sharing of opinion produces excellent results in the selection of photos, colours, white space, typography and other concepts in visual images.
+- Positive sharing of opinions produces excellent results in the selection of photos, colours, white space, typography, and other concepts in visual images.

 - Designers should always do their homework on marketing projects.
 A designer who understands the marketing process is precious, as they will produce effective user-centred designs and engage the end-user and their needs.

 - There must be a clear understanding of the need for deadlines and the number of revisions necessary for each project.